Keyboard shortcuts

 • Lens B: recent AI product launches with observable traction signals

-Automation is retained only when it improves core marketplace outcomes (liquidity, retention, GMV retention, growth rate), maps to recent proven platform behavior, and can be operated with explicit guardrails (E3, E4, E78, E82, E92, E93, E94, E95).
+Automation is retained only when it improves core marketplace outcomes (liquidity, retention, GMV retention, growth rate), maps to recent observed platform launches/adoption signals, passes explicit holdout testing, and can be operated with explicit guardrails (E3, E4, E78, E82, E92, E93, E94, E95).

 References: E3 E4 E78 E82 E92 E93 E94 E95